 The Gulf of Georgia Cannery is located in the heart of the town, at 12138 Fourth Avenue in Richmond.
 The Britannia Shipyard isn’t too far away, at 5180 Westwater Drive.

 Steveston Walking & Cycling Trails

 Of particular interest to people who like to be outdoors are the extensive walking and biking trails along the waterfront.

-There are actually many kilometres of excellent bicycle and walking pathways from River Road (across the Fraser River from Sea Island and YVR airport) down the western coastline of Richmond, and then from Steveston Village up the south arm of the Fraser River.
+There are actually many kilometres of excellent bicycle and walking pathways from River Road (across the Fraser River from Sea Island and YVR airport).
+The trail goes down the western coastline of Richmond, and then from Steveston Village up the south arm of the Fraser River.

-From Steveston Village go east along the waterfront to Britannia Shipyards (where for a stretch cyclists need to dismount and walk their bikes through an industrial area) and then if you want continue on along the road to London Heritage Farm which is open most weekend afternoons and from Wednesdays to Sundays in July and August, as well as other specific times of the year.
+From Steveston Village go east along the waterfront to Britannia Shipyards (where for a stretch cyclists need to dismount and walk their bikes through an industrial area).
+From there if you want continue on, go along the road to London Heritage Farm which is open most weekend afternoons and from Wednesdays to Sundays in July and August, as well as other specific times of the year.

 Also interesting (but passing fewer historical sites) is the route along the shoreline heading north from Steveston Village and Gary Point Park on the West Dyke Trail up to the Terra Nova Natural Area.
 In either direction, the cycling and walking trails from Steveston Village are some of the best in Metro Vancouver.

-Just a short drive out of town, along the Steveston Highway, is the International Buddhist Temple which is a beautiful place that’s open to the public.
-If you get the opportunity, check it out sometime – there’s a good chance you’ll drive right by it on your way home and visiting the place will make you feel like you’re in the Orient.
+Just a short drive out of town, along the Steveston Highway, is the International Buddhist Temple.
+It’s a beautiful place that’s open to the public.
+If you get the opportunity, check it out sometime.
+There’s a good chance you’ll drive right by it on your way home and visiting the place will make you feel like you’re in the Orient.